-Portland cement-based grout shall be at least a proprietary pre-bagged, non-metallic, shrinkage compensating grout placed according to the manufacturer's specifications.
+Portland cement-based grout shall be a proprietary pre-bagged, non-metallic, shrinkage compensating grout placed according to the manufacturer's specifications.
 The grout shall be mixed, handled, and cured according to the manufacturer's specifications.

-The grout shall have a minimum compressive strength of 20 MPa at 7 Days and a minimum compressive strength of 30 MPa at 28 Days.
-The type of cement used shall be suitable for the required use of the grout.
-Accelerators shall not be used. when tested according to CSA A23.2-1B.
+The grout shall have a minimum compressive strength of 20 MPa at 7 Days and a minimum compressive strength of 30 MPa at 28 Days when tested according to CSA A23.2-1B.

-The grout shall bleed less than 2% when allowed after allowing the grout to stand for 1 hour when tested according to CSA A23.2-1B.
+The grout shall bleed less than 2% after allowing the grout to stand for 1 hour when tested according to CSA A23.2-1B.